Inbound Marketing September 10, 2024 6 min read

 Smarketing is a combination of the words “sales” and “marketing”.
 It’s the alliance and crossover that you build between your marketing team and your sales team through creating measurable goals that bridge both.

 ★ Smarketing is directly related to inbound marketing.
-If you want to learn more about inbound marketing, have a look at these posts and resources:
+If you want to learn more about inbound marketing, have a look at these posts:

 Connected Through Software